Completos: Hot Dogs with Mayo

-Food memories can be emotive, too.
+Food can be powerfully nostalgic and, with one bite, can transport us immediately to a specific place and time.
 One taste of a long-labored bolognese sauce as an adult can remind you of childhood Sunday dinners at grandma's when you'd take a nip from the pot where she was simmering her famous ragù.
-Suddenly you'd feel her doughy arms wrapped around you, and hear the encouragement she'd whisper that you could be anything you wanted.
+Suddenly you'd feel her doughy arms wrapped around you and hear the encouragement she'd whisper that you could be anything you wanted.

-Midwesterners may think of a completo as something similar to a Chicago-style hot dog, West Coasters may be reminded of a Dodger dog, and they may resemble a Yankee dog to East Coasters.
+Midwesterners may think of a completo as similar to a Chicago-style hot dog, West Coasters may be reminded of a Dodger dog, and it may resemble a Yankee dog to East Coasters.
 Each one of these hot dogs differs, of course, based on tradition, but conceptually they're all hot dogs loaded with the toppings and condiments favored in their regions.

 What Is a Completo?

-Completos, Chilean Hot Dogs with Mayo
+Hot Dogs with Mayo

 - 5 grass-fed or pasture-raised beef hot dogs

 1/2 cup sauerkraut

 5 tablespoons Primal Kitchen Mayo with Avocado Oil